ambrishrawat/BMH-substring-search/README.md

 - Instead of looking at each concept independently, some sore of similarity can be captured while iterating to next *more liely* concept.
 This could be structural similarity like common-substring or semantic similarity as extracted from ontologies/knowledge bases.
 - Large-scale databases can also be used at backend when the number of concepts run in millions.
 - The more general Boyer-Moore algirithm can be used for string matching.
 It will require additional preprocessing.
 This however can be a part of one-time preprcessing while building an ontology of concepts.
 This algorithm is known to be advantageous when the same needle is searched for multiple times in different haystacks.
+- The upper limit of 20 words in a sentence hasn't been exploited in this implementtion.
+This upper cap can be used to restrain the number of possible searched.
+For instance, a list of words, 2-len phrases, ..., n-len phrases can be genrated for a sentence.
+The number of such phrases is buonded from above as a sentence has at most 20 words.
+The phrases thus obtained can be directly queried for in the database of concepts (eg. via hashing).
+- Grammar structure can also be explited for a sentence.

 **NOTE: ** A total of 4 hours were spent on this coding assignment